vamgan/Documentation/mongodb.md

 # Node + Express + MongoDB Atlas
-> MongoDB Atlas is cloud mongo db platform which give 512mb of free database storage and it is easy to manage.
+> MongoDB Atlas is cloud mongo db platform which gives cloud 512mb of free database storage for lifetime on AWS, Google Cloud or Azure and it is easy to manage.
 ## Steps {docsify-ignore}

 ###  Base Structure